stolarczyk/metaboLITE/README.md

    Prior to the rPython package installation please read these [instructions](https://cran.rproject.org/web/packages/rPython/INSTALL) to choose the appropriate Python version (with cobra package installed) in systems where several Python versions coexist.

-   **Optionally:** Please note that in order to use the Python [virtual environemnt](https://virtualenv.pypa.io/en/stable/userguide/) you need to install the rPython package from command line after activation of the virtual environment.
+   **Optionally:** Please note that in order to use the Python [virtual environemnt](https://virtualenv.pypa.io/en/stable/userguide/) **within Linux OS** you need to install the rPython package from command line after activation of the virtual environment.
 As follows:

    Activate the Python virtual environment